Mark Zuckerberg just laid out his vision for the metaverse. These are the five things you should know.

 Don’t expect to jump into the metaverse soon

-Meta looks at the metaverse as a sort of successor to the mobile Internet, which took over a decade to assume its current form.
+Meta looks at the metaverse as a sort of successor to the mobile Internet, which took more than a decade to assume its current form.
 Similarly, anyone waiting for the metaverse to become the vast collection of worlds Zuckerberg described in his keynote shouldn’t hold their breath.

 “This may sound like science fiction, we’re starting to see a lot of these technologies come together,” Zuckerberg said.
 “In the next five to 10 years, a lot of this is going be mainstream.”